Isaiah1810/RSSB-CPU-Implementation/README.md

 Note: Work in progress.
 Currently works with simulation (using VCS and custom memory.hex file).
-      Will be updated to work with synthesis and have an attached module for lcd display output
+      Will be updated to work with synthesis and have an attached module for lcd display output Command used for simulation is vcs -sverilog library.sv memory.sv U_RISC.sv